Krakow guidebook

 Paying for your Krakow purchases.

-Poland has its own currency, Polish zloty (plural zlote), and it's the legal tender in the country.
+Poland has its own currency, Polish zloty (plural zlote, abbreviation PLN), and it's the legal tender in the country.
 Since Poland is the member state of the European Union, shops are allowed to accept euro as well.
 Yet even as some retailers, notably big hypermarket chains, can boast cash registers that process transactions in euros, most establishments don't bother with them and take the Polish zlotys only.

 All major currencies are easily convertible into Polish zloty.
-The exchange rates have longed stayed pretty stable at roughly four zlotys per euro and around 3.2 zlotys per US dollar.
+The exchange rates have stayed pretty stable for long at the level of about four zlotys per euro.

 You may pay either in cash or with a major payment cards, credit or debit, such as Visa or MasterCard.
-The plastic money is widely accepted in Krakow save the smallest shops.
+The plastic money is widely accepted by shops and restaurants in Krakow save the smallest establishments.

 Shopping guide: your purchasing power in Krakow.